 With that in mind, I started thinking of other issues or concerns known to many Colorado (and American West) residents.
 Issues that may not be as well known to people planning their vacations from outside this area.

-Here is a list of some issues and concerns that may be of interest for someone planning an outdoor vacation in Colorado or even the American West in general.
+Here is a list of some issues and concerns that may be of interest to someone planning an outdoor vacation in Colorado or even the American West in general.

 These points are not to be alarmist but rather some concepts to think about when you are performing your trip planning.
 Points that seem to take some people by surprise:

 - The pine bark beetle and spruce beetle epidemics

 Look out on many American West mountainsides, and the once vibrant green pines and spruces are now a rust colored brown.
 The cause?
 The pine bark beetle epidemic is the primary reason and additionally, the spruce beetle epidemic is now starting to crop up.
 Many dead and fallen trees.
 Lots of pick up sticks to negotiate.
 And non-maintained areas to camp may be harder to access.
 A dubious silver lining is that the pine bark beetle epidemic is slowing down as there are less live trees to consume. :O Be it because of hotter weather, forestry practices, or shorter winters; these impacted forests are now part of the American West landscape.
 Because of the population base and tourism industry of Colorado, these epidemics seem extremely visible.